 Toolpost fix on the top of the compound rest to hold and adjust the tool.
 We can clamp the tool like the single-point cutting tool, knurling tool, etc to do the operation.

-The apron contains gears, levers, clutches, etc for the operation of the carriage.
+The apron contains gears, levers, clutches, etc in the operation of the carriage.
 It plays a primary role in automatic feeds.

-By engaging the split nut with the lead screw, we can carry internal or external threads.
-Handwheel of the apron help to move the carriage forth and back direction.
+By employing the split nut with the lead screw, we can construct internal or external threads on the object.
+Handwheel of the apron help to move the carriage forth and back path.

 It is the power source of the lathe machine.
-When the motor turns ON it transfers the rotating motion through a belt drive, chain drive, or gear drive to the spindle of the headstock.
+When the motor turns ON, it transfers the rotating motion through a belt drive, chain drive, or gear drive to the headstock spindle.

 Due to that chuck rotate at a specific speed.